saqibwaheed786/100DayofCode/README.md

 - Add Placeholder Text to a Text Field
 - Create a Form Element
 - Cerate a Submit Button to a Form
-- HTML5 to Require a Field
+- Use HTML5 to Require a Field
 - Creat a Set of Radio Buttons
 - Creat a Set of Checkboxes
 - Radio Buttons and Checkboxes by Default